Who is entitled to an HPC account?

 The advantages of using the Abacus 2.0 supercomputer at SDU

-- Low price: Abacus 2.0 is one of the most power efficient machines in the Nordic countries and thanks to the very low administrative overhead, it is also one of the most cost effective installations in the world.
+- Low price: Abacus 2.0 is a power efficient machine and thanks to the low administrative overhead, it is also a cost effective installation.
 Researchers in Denmark can additionally benefit from an overall ~35% discount on the total price thanks to financial support by DeIC.

 - Available now: Abacus 2.0 is available right now, without the need to long waiting time to procure the hardware and uncertainties on the final price.